sebastien-belin-adp/chuck-action/README.md

 # chuck-action

-Display a Chuck Norris Joke to a PR
+Display a Chuck Norris Joke to a PR using https://api.chucknorris.io/

 ## Example